 - Natural & Community Supports

 - Safety Planning

 - Transition Planning

-The DRM is implemented locally by trained reviewers who are not directly involved with services, and takes approximately 45-60 minutes to complete each record review.
+The DART will be implemented locally by trained reviewers who are not directly involved with services, and takes approximately 45-60 minutes to complete each record review.
 Data result in quantitative summaries of Key Element scores (and are aligned with the WFI-EZ and TOM 2.0), and subscale-level scores.

-A revised version of the DRM is currently under development.
-Please contact us at email@example.com if you are interested in becoming a pilot site.
+Please contact us at email@example.com if you are interested in becoming a pilot site for the DART.